U.S. llama population has dropped drastically. Where did they all go?

 Breaking News Emails

-The llama population in the United States appears to be disappearing, as an agriculture census released last week found that pack animals numbers in the country has decreased dramatically.
+The llama population in the United States appears to be disappearing, as an agriculture census released last week found that the pack animals' numbers in the country have decreased dramatically.

 There were nearly 145,000 llamas in the United States in 2002.
 By 2017, however, there were fewer than 40,000, according to the 2017 Census of Agriculture, which the U.S. Department of Agriculture publishes every five years.